All Episodes

 And this is the highest levels.

-You want to talk about a constitutional crisis.
+You want to talk about a constitutional crisis?

-You know, they're they're now talking about issuing a subpoena to the president to appear before a grand jury.
+You know, they're now talking about issuing a subpoena to the president to appear before a grand jury.

 It's within the president's authority to fire anybody under special counsel regulations.

-So they issue a subpoena, the president and his team refuse.
+The president and his team refuse.

 Then they what?